fansforflorida/qmk_userspace/keyboards/1upkeyboards/pi60_rgb_v2/keymaps/fansforflorida/readme.md

 Here is a brief summary of my layers:

-* Layer 0: Gaming layer.
+Layer 0 is the gaming layer.

+* The left Windows key is disabled.
+* The Caps Lock key works as Caps Lock.
+* The right Shift, Alt, Windows, and Ctrl keys are arrow keys.

-* Layer 1: Windows base layer.
+Layer 1 is the Windows layer.

+* The right Shift, Alt, Windows, and Ctrl keys use [Mod-Tap](https://docs.qmk.fm/mod_tap) to double as arrow keys.
+For example, hold right Shift for Shift, but tap it for up arrow.
+* The Caps Lock key uses [Layer-Tap](https://docs.qmk.fm/feature_layers#switching-and-toggling-layers) to double as the Fn key.
+Tap it for Caps Lock, but Hold it for Fn.
+For example, hold Caps Lock and press Backspace for Delete.

-* Layer 2: Navigation and Fn layer (activated by holding either the Fn or Caps Lock key).
+Layer 2 is the navigation and Fn layer.
+Activate it by holding the Fn key (or Caps Lock key from the Windows layer).
 For example:

 * Hold the Fn key and press Backspace for Delete.
 * Hold the Fn key and press a number key for the corresponding function key.
 For example, Fn+2 for F2, Fn+5 for F5, and so on.
-The `-
- and `=` keys are F11 and F12.
+The `-`  and `=` keys are F11 and F12.
 * Hold the Fn key and press the quote key for backquote.
 (Hold Shift for `~`.)
-  * Hold the Fn key and press M, <, and > for mute, volume down, and volume up.
+* Hold the Fn key and press M, `<`, and `>` for mute, volume down, and volume up.
 * Hold the Fn key and press H and N for PgUp and PgDn.
 * Hold the Fn key and press U and O for Home and End.
 * Hold the Fn key and use IJKL for arrow keys.

-## Layout

-The right Shift, Alt, Windows, and Ctrl keys double as arrow keys, even without holding Fn.
-For example, hold right Shift for Shift, but tap it for up arrow.

-The Caps Lock key doubles as the Fn key.
-Tap it for Caps Lock, but Hold it for Fn.

-For example, hold Caps Lock and press Backspace for Delete.

 Hold the Fn key (or Caps Lock) and press the left Windows key to toggle the gaming layer.
-This

-has the following e ects:

-* The left Windows key is disabled.
-* The Caps Lock key works as Caps Lock.
-* The right Shift, Alt, Windows, and Ctrl keys are arrow keys.

 ## Features